 The main protagonist of the series.
-A Japanese intergalactic bounty hunter who uses a Plasma Sword in battle.
+A rebellious young Japanese intergalactic bounty hunter who fights with a Plasma Sword.
 Hayato joins the Star Gladiator project in order to help out the female director of an orphanage in which he grew up in.
-During his battle against the Fourth Empire, Hayato is implanted with an unexpected genotype-altering microchip by Bilstein and through random occurrences, this microchip forces Hayato to change into a cold-hearted and ruthless fighter named Black Hayato.
+During his battle against the Fourth Empire, Hayato was implanted with an unexpected genotype-altering microchip by Bilstein and through random occurrences, this microchip forces Hayato to change into a cold-hearted and ruthless swordsman named Black Hayato.

-Expy: 30% Luke Skywalker and 70%Han Solo.
-He's one tough and gruff looking man with a heart of gold who is forced to undertake particularly unsavory work for a good cause, is good friends and partner with Gamof, a buff and fuzzy alien, wields a lightsaber-esque weapon along with some impressive kenjutsu skills, and that he battles against a Darth Vader Clone who leads an evil empire.
+Expy: 30% Luke Skywalker and 70% Han Solo.
+He's one tough and gruff looking man with a heart of gold who is forced to undertake particularly unsavory work for a good cause, is good friends and partner with Gamof, a buff and fuzzy alien who happens to be an expy of Chewbacca, wields a lightsaber-esque weapon along with some impressive kenjutsu skills, and that he battles against a Darth Vader Clone who leads an evil empire.

 Sword Beam: His Engetsu (Full Moon) and Rasetsu Zan (Justice Slash) Plasma Strikes.
 Also, when Hayato activates his Plasma Field, he can increase the power of his Plasma Sword and unleash crescent-shaped Pure Energy strikes.

-A British-Chinese gymnast who uses a Plasma Ring in battle.
-Upon learning that Bilstein was behind a specific lab accident that resulted in the "death" of her father, a scientist named Michael Milliam, June joins the Star Gladiator project in order to exact her revenge against Bilstein.
-During the course of the battle, June develops feelings for Hayato, evident when Hayato comes to June's aid in her own time of need.
+A talented young British-Chinese rhythmic gymnast who fights with a Plasma Ring.
+Upon learning and knowing that Bilstein was behind a specific lab accident that had resulted in the "death" of her father, a scientist named Michael Milliam, June joins the Star Gladiator project in order to exact her revenge against Bilstein.
+During the course of the battle, June develops feelings for Hayato and this is quite evident when Hayato comes to June's aid from within her own time of need.

 Crossover: Appears in Super Gem Fighter: Mini Mix/Pocket Fighter (two distinct background cameos; Chun-Li also cosplays as her), Capcom vs. SNK 2 (in the background of the Shanghai stage), Marvel vs. Capcom 2 (one of Hayato's Victory Poses), SNK vs. Capcom: Card Fighters Clash (all three games), Capcom Fighting Evolution/Jam (Felicia's ending), and Ultimate Marvel vs. Capcom 3 (in Hawkeye's and Deadpool's endings as well as a Heroes and Heralds card).

-A green-skinned cone-headed alien who uses a set of Plasma Yo-Yos.
-Saturn comes from a planet in the Andromeda Galaxy called Saturn (not the one known in Earth's Solar System) and that he's known throughout his homeworld as being a popular street performer.
-Upon coming to Earth in order to enjoy his personal hobby of theater, Saturn learns about the threat of the Fourth Empire and decides to join the Star Gladiator project in order to help Earth out and protect his own home planet at the same time.
+A green-skinned cone-headed alien who fights with Plasma Yo-Yos.
+Saturn comes from a planet in the Andromeda Galaxy of the universe named Saturn (but not the one present in Earth's Solar System) and that he's well-known and renowned throughout his home planet as being an eccentric yet friendly popular street performer.
+Upon coming to Earth in order to enjoy his personal hobby of theater while on a new assignment to research life on Earth, Saturn learns about the threat of the Fourth Empire and decides to join the Star Gladiator project in order to help Earth out and protect his own home planet at the same time.

 He also makes a reference to The Mask (he can be heard yelling "Smokin'!" and "Somebody stop me!" in heavily accented English in his victory dances).

-A brown-furred alien woodsman who uses a Plasma Axe in battle.
-Gamof hails from the forest planet of De Rosa in the Andromeda Galaxy and works as a noble lumberjack.
-When an unknown Earth microbe virus destroys most of De Rosa's forests, Gamof is forced to find a new line of work in order to support his family.
-Upon becoming a bounty hunter, Gamof meets up with Hayato and becomes good friends with him.
-When Gamof learns about the Star Gladiator project, he joins it with Hayato so that he can protect his home planet from the Fourth Empire.
+A brown-furred alien who fights with a Plasma Axe.
+Gamof comes from the forest planet of De Rosa which lies from within the Andromeda Galaxy of the universe and that he works as a noble lumberjack to help support his family.
+When an unknown Earth microbe virus destroys nearly all of De Rosa's forests, Gamof is forced to find a new line of work in order to help support his family.
+Upon becoming a reluctant bounty hunter, Gamof meets up with Hayato and becomes good friends with him.
+When Gamof learns about the Star Gladiator project, he joins it with Hayato so that he can protect both his home planet and his family from the Fourth Empire.

 Expy: Ammo belt across his torso?
 Check.
 Comes from an arboreal planet?
 Check.
 Big tall furry guy?
 Check!
 He's friends with a bounty hunter and also a family man?
 Double check!
 It's damn obvious he was based from Chewbacca.
 He also pulled a move or two from Zangief's moveset too.